maxxiimo/the-front-end-manifesto/appendices.md

     > The font stacks listed here are grouped together by the universal font that forms the base of that stack.
 A designer can therefore decide on a typographical look for their site, grab the appropriate font stack, and tweak it to suit their needs.

+4.  *09/22/09* - [Guide to CSS Font Stacks: Techniques and Resources][Techniques]

+    > CSS Font stacks are one of those things that elude a lot of designers.
+Many stick to the basic stacks Dreamweaver auto-recommends or go even more basic by just specifying a single web-safe font.

+5.  *03/19/12* - [Complete Guide to Pre-Installed Fonts in Linux, Mac, and Windows][Complete Guide]

+    > Web fonts are gaining in popularity now, but they can still be a bit of a challenge to use.
+Copyright issues often require the use of a third-party font service, which can be risky and expensive.The good news is that all major operating systems come with a variety of fonts that you can use to create your font stacks.

+6.  *04/21/12* - [Font Stacks][]

-4.  *06/18/12* - [The 10 Best Script and Handwritten Google Web Fonts][Google Scripts]
+7.  *06/18/12* - [The 10 Best Script and Handwritten Google Web Fonts][Google Scripts]

     > A good script is hard to find.
 I’m extremely picky when it comes to this particular area of typefaces and tend to hate most of what I see.
 With this post, you can skip the work of sorting through the crap and cut straight to the awesome scripts that are readable, attractive and perfect for your site.

-5.  *03/19/12* - [Complete Guide to Pre-Installed Fonts in Linux, Mac, and Windows][Complete Guide]

-    > Web fonts are gaining in popularity now, but they can still be a bit of a challenge to use.
-Copyright issues often require the use of a third-party font service, which can be risky and expensive.The good news is that all major operating systems come with a variety of fonts that you can use to create your font stacks.

-6. [TYPECHART][]
+8. [TYPECHART][]

     > Browse web type, grab CSS.
 TYPECHART lets you flip through, preview and compare web typography while retrieving the CSS.

-7. [Revised Font Stack][]
+9. [Revised Font Stack][]

     > Serious efforts are being made to get more typeface choices on the web to enhance web typography.
 Still, most of us prefer web-safe fonts like: Verdana, Georgia, Times New Roman and Arial.
 Though choices are limited, yet the number can be increased by exploring other pre-installed fonts.